doctor112-1/decentralized-domain-name-system/protocol.md

 ### `connectNodeResponse`

 This is the response nodes send to the node after the `connectNode` message.
-If the blocksAmount is 0, this is a new node and it should start sending all blocks back, else the other node will most likely send `getAllHashes`.

 #### Format